abevoelker/blog/source/_posts/2015-03-10-why-i-dont-use-docker-much-anymore.md

 [{% img center /images/good-luck-docker-chan.png "Good luck Docker-Chan!" %}](/images/good-luck-docker-chan.png)

 I have one last Docker blog post in the pipeline, which will deal with how I deploy Rails Docker containers as "kittens" using Ansible.
-Including zero-downtime rolling deploys using the awesome HAProxy load balancer + Ansible's .
+Including zero-downtime rolling deploys using the awesome HAProxy load balancer and Ansible's `serial` and `wait_for state=drained` features.

 Thanks to [Chris Allen][chris-allen] for reviewing a draft of this post.